byrobingames/Virtual-Joystick/README.md

 2) Close the “Settings” dialog.<br/>
 3) Save your game.<br/>
 4) Close and reopen the game.
 The will be now active.<br/>

+# Credits
+All credist to Abliblablobla which build this extension.